 Ask for a list (accounting) of times we’ve shared your PHI in the six years prior to the date of your request, who we shared it with, and why.
 We will include all disclosures except those disclosures related to treatment, payment, and our health care operations, and certain other disclosures, such as disclosures you asked us to make.
 We will provide one accounting to you in any twelve (12) month period free of charge.
 We may charge a reasonable, cost-based fee associated with producing additional accountings in any twelve (12) month period in which you have already received a free accounting.

 Ask for a paper copy of this Notice at any time, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy.

 Payment.
-We may use and share your health information to bill and receive reimbursement from health plans or other entities.
-For example, we may provide information about you to your health insurance plan so it will pay for the services you receive.
+We may use and share your PHI to bill and receive reimbursement from health plans or other entities.
+For example, we may provide information about you to your health insurance plan so it will pay for the Services you receive.

 Business associates.
 There are some services provided to us through contracts with business associates (e.g., billing services), and we may disclose your PHI to our business associate so that they can perform the job we have asked them to do.
 To further protect your PHI, we require our business associates to appropriately safeguard your information.